Rose Glass

 Rose Glass (born 1990) is an English film director and screenwriter.
-She made her feature film debut with the 2019 psychological horror film Saint Maud, which was nominated for two awards at the 74th British Academy Film Awards.
-In 2020, Glass was named Best Debut Director at the British Independent Film Awards.
+She made her feature film debut with the psychological horror film Saint Maud (2019), which was nominated for two awards at the 74th British Academy Film Awards.
+Glass won Best Debut Director at the 2020 British Independent Film Awards.
 Her second feature film Love Lies Bleeding had its premiere at the 2024 Sundance Film Festival in January 2024.

 Early life

+Glass was born in London, England and grew up in Essex.
+Glass was raised Catholic.
+Starting aged 12, Glass created home videos with her friends, dabbling in stop-motion and films about aliens.

-Glass was born in London, England, and grew up in Essex.
-She attended New Hall School and later the London College of Communication before working as a runner on film sets alongside directing and writing her own shorts.
-After graduating, she made a short film called Storm House, and later submitted the film in an application to the National Film and Television School.
-She graduated from the National Film and Television School in 2014, where she made the short film Room 55.
-During her years at both schools, she had written and directed five short films including Room 55 and Storm House.
+Glass attended New Hall School and Hurtwood House.
+She went on to graduate from London College of Communication and then the National Film and Television School in 2014.
+Over the course of her studies, she wrote and directed five short films including Room 55 and Storm House.
+She also worked as a runner on film sets.